tremolo/tk-modo/README.md

 ```

-### Make sure the tk-multi-launchmodo command is defined  in every environment you are using for the tk-multi-launchapp
+### Make sure the tk-multi-launchmodo command is defined  in every environment you are using for the tk-multi-launchapp  (env/project.yml and others)
 ```
 tk-shell:
 apps: {tk-multi-launch3dsmax: '@launch_3dsmax', tk-multi-launchhiero: '@launch_hiero', tk-multi-launchmodo: '@launch_modo',